 Estimation Methods – catsim.estimation

-Estimators are the objects responsible for estimating of examinees ability values, given a dichotomous (binary) response vector and an array of the items answered by the examinee.
-In the domain of IRT, there are two main types of ways of estimating \(\hat{\theta}\): and these are the Bayesian methods and maximum-likelihood ones.
+Estimators are the objects responsible for estimating examinees’ ability values, given a dichotomous (binary) response vector and an array of the items answered by the examinee.
+In the domain of IRT, there are two main types of methods for estimating \(\hat{\theta}\): Bayesian methods and maximum-likelihood methods.

 Maximum-likelihood methods choose the \(\hat{\theta}\) value that maximizes the likelihood (see catsim.irt.log_likelihood()) of an examinee having a certain response vector, given the corresponding item parameters.